Lucky-Kashyap/JS-interview-practice/README.md

   - JS counts positions from zero.
   - slice() extracts up to but not includding indexEnd.

+## Day 19

+#### Write a function to check if a given string starts with a specific substring.

+- str: A string (e.g. "Hello world").

+- subStr: A substring to check if it starts the given string(e.g. "Hello").

+- Output: true if the given string starts with the specified substring, otherwise false

 # Interview Prep

 Happy Learning! ✨